 - 71. A Commission shall consist of individual members and, where appropriate, organizational associates chosen because of their competence to develop and advance the institutional knowledge and experience and objectives of IUCN within the mandate of the Commission. - 72.
 The terms of appointment of Commission members, shall continue for ninety days after the close of the ordinary session of the World Congress following their appointment, or until reappointments are made, whichever is sooner. - 73.
 The Chair of each Commission shall propose to the Council at its first meeting after the conclusion of an ordinary session of the World Congress, a candidate for appointment as Deputy Chair and shall propose candidates for appointment as members of the Commission Steering Committee no later than the second Council meeting after that session of the World Congress.
 The proposals of the Chair shall be made after a process of appropriate consultation including inviting nominations from within the Commission's membership.
 The selection of the members of the Steering Committee shall reflect consideration of technical qualification, of geographic representation, diversity of points of view, and gender equity.
-Until the Council appoints their successors, the incumbent Deputy Chair and Steering Committee members shall continue in office. - 74.
+Until the Council appoints their successors, the incumbent Deputy Chair and Steering Committee members shall continue in office. - 73bis.
+Before the end of the second full calendar year following Congress, the Chair of each Commission shall, in consultation with the Commission's Steering Committee, propose to Council that it either confirm the membership of the Steering Committee or that it otherwise change it in accordance with the Chair's proposal. - 74.
 A Commission Chair may appoint officers in addition to the Deputy Chair and Steering Committee. - 75.
 The Chair of each Commission shall be responsible for the appointment or reappointment of the members of the Commission.
 Candidates shall be selected through a process of appropriate consultation with the members of the Commission especially the Commission Steering Committee, to provide a wide coverage of subjects and opinions as well as geographical areas.
 The Council and Members of IUCN may propose candidates to the Commission Chair.
 Where a nominee is denied membership of a Commission, the nominator may appeal the decision to the Council within the term of the Commission.